Prag8855/aab/content/guides/german-health-insurance.md

 You can also pay more and get the best coverage.
 You have higher monthly payments, but there is no deductible.

-If you are young and healthy, you could pay just 175€ per month for private insurance (350€ if you are self-employed).[^62] Some insurers also have discounts for students.
+A young, healthy employee could pay just 250€ per month for private insurance.[^62] Some insurers also have discounts for students.

 ### Benefits of private health insurance

+- **Cheaper than public for high earners**[^19]
 - **Faster doctor appointments**
     You can get an appointment in days instead of weeks.
 Try it yourself: go on [Doctolib](https://www.doctolib.de/), and look for the earliest doctor appointment.
 Try again with private health insurance.
 It's really hard to find a psychiatrist, a gynaecologist or a paediatrician with public health insurance.
 It's much easier with private health insurance.
 - **You choose your coverage**